 (3) Cardio-pulmonary resuscitation (CPR) certification;

-(K) The provider of a PICU service shall provide for in-service education on pediatric critical care.
+(J) Each provider of a PICU service shall provide to nursing staff:

-(L) The provider of a PICU service shall have respiratory therapy staff assigned to the unit in-house twenty-four hours per day.
+(K) Each provider of a PICU service shall have respiratory therapy staff assigned to the unit in-house twenty-four hours a day, seven days a week who:

-(1) Biomedical technicians (in-house or available within one hour twenty-four hours per day);
+(1) Biomedical technicians (in-house or available within one hour on a twenty-four hours a day, seven day a week basis);

 (2) A social worker;